Adrian Pennino: Rocky III

-The movie begins with showing that Rocky has been very successful and living an opulent lifestyle.
-Rocky convinces Mickey to move into his mansion so he can look out for him.
+Five years later Rocky has successfully defended his title over 10 defenses and amassed wealth and fame in the process.
+Mickey also moves into their mansion so they can look out for him.
 Rocky, Adrian and Mickey attend the unveiling of a bronze statue in honor of the "Italian Stallion" at the Philadelphia Museum of Art.
 Overwhelmed by the generosity of the city, Rocky announces his plan to retire from professional boxing.

-With the crowd booing in disbelief, Clubber Lang, a new up and coming boxer, comes forth and challenges Rocky, harshly berating him for being a coward and a "puppet".
-Mickey interrupts Lang's tirade to prevent Rocky from hearing the truth that Mickey hand-picked the ten competitors that Rocky defeated.
-Then Lang taunts Adrian with overtly sexual remarks; he'll show her a "real man". causing a goaded Rocky to agree to a match.
-With his preparation open to the public, Rocky is not able to train seriously for the fight.
-While his female fans would try to get close to him, Adrian would remain silent, watching in the background.
-Just minutes before the match, Lang verbally lashes out at Rocky, creating a scuffle, in which Lang shoves Mickey down to the floor, causing him to suffer cardiac arrest.
-Being escorted back into the locker room, Rocky becomes worried and plans to call the match off, but Mickey tells to him pull himself together, to which Rocky would ask Adrian to stay with him until a doctor comes.
-Rocky quickly loses the match against Lang, and Mickey dies from a heart attack.
-Only she, Rocky, Paulie, and Al Savani (his cutman) gather for Mickey's burial.
-Adrian tags along with Rocky and Paulie as they travel to Los Angeles to train with Apollo Creed for a rematch.
-Noticing that her husband is not giving his complete focus, Adrian confronts Rocky on the Santa Monica Beach.
+However, Clubber Lang, a new up and coming boxer, challenges Rocky, harshly berating him for being a coward and a "puppet".
+After Lang taunts Adrian with overtly sexual remarks, this prompts a furious Rocky to accept Lang's challenge, however Mickey confesses he hand-picked the ten challengers that Rocky defeated.
+With his preparation for the fight with Lang open to the public, Rocky is not able to train seriously for the fight.
+Minutes before the match, Lang verbally lashes out at Rocky, creating a scuffle between their corner teams, in which Lang shoves Mickey to the floor, causing him to suffer a cardiac arrest.
+Rocky becomes worried and plans to call the match off, but Mickey urges him to fight on, and Rocky asks Adrian to stay with him until a doctor comes.

+Rocky is easily and brutally knocked out by Lang in the second round, and Mickey passes away.
+Adrian, Rocky, Paulie, and Al Savani (his cutman) gather for Mickey's burial.
+As Rocky stops by Mickey's gym, he is approached by Apollo Creed, who witnessed the match as a guest analyst.
+Creed offers to train Rocky for a rematch with Lang.

+Adrian, Rocky and Paulie travel to Los Angeles to train with Creed and his old trainer Tony "Duke" Evers for the rematch.
+Noticing that Rocky is not giving his complete focus, Adrian confronts him on the Santa Monica Beach.
 During the argument, Rocky reveals that he is afraid of losing, but Adrian ensures that they have everything that they have ever dreamed, such as fame and fortune, and that she will always be there for him, regardless of whether he wins or loses.
-Bolstered by this, Rocky goes on to regain his title from Lang.
+Bolstered by this, Rocky puts Mickey's death behind him, and with Creed in his corner and Adrian at ringside, Rocky goes on to regain his title from Lang in a third round knockout.